parksw3/COVID19-Korea/README.md

 * `positive`: cumulative number of reported positive cases (different from confirmed cases)
 * `negative`: cumulative number of reported negative cases

-### Sheet 3: Reported number of confirmed cases by geographic region (based on 9AM and 4PM press releases)
+### Sheet 3: Reported number of confirmed cases by geographic region

 * Based on the reported regions rather than residential regions; numbers may be subject to change